joncox123/MotoButtons/ConstructionGuide/readme.md

 <img src="Photos/Apply_glue_around_switch.jpg" alt="wipe epoxy around switch" width="400"/>

-When you are finished applying epoxy, it should look like this:
+When you are finished applying epoxy, it should look as follows. **You will want to proceed to install the boot, seal the boot and then cure the enclosure upside down fairly quickly, to avoid having epoxy run down the pin holes and cover the electrical contacts.**

 <img src="Photos/Epoxy_Fully_Applied.jpg" alt="epoxy completely applied" width="400"/>

-### Installer Rubber Boot over 5-way Switch
+### Install Rubber Boot over 5-way Switch
 Before the epoxy begins to cure (within a couple of minutes), you will want to install the rubber boot over the joystick.
 To do so, simply press the cap over the switch with a bit of force.
 Also press around the perimeter of the cap, near the base, so seat it over the base.
 It requires a little bit of work to get it fully seated.

 <img src="Photos/Press_Cap_onto_Switch.jpg" alt="cap inserted onto switch" width="400"/>